 Next we stripped the floors to a natural pine.
 I love light floors because they hardly show the dust or dirt or wear and when they do one swish of the mop and they look as good as new.
 With two small grandboys and a third sibling on the way, we want to make all of our visitors feel welcome and not fret over natural, and heaven knows with small boys around sometimes unnatural, wear and tear.
 You never know what they will get into or up to!

-Decorating was a challenge as there is essentially only one room on the main floor for cooking, dining, and living.
+Decorating was a challenge because there is only one room on the main floor for cooking, dining, and living.
 We had to have a large farm table, after all, we are British Cottage.
-Even so, the one we chose has a metal base so it doesn’t look too massive, even though it is 96″ long and can seat twelve–squished–but still.
+Even so, the one we chose has a metal base so it doesn’t look so massive, even though it is 96″ long and can seat twelve–squished–but still, the more the merrier!
 Our chairs are upholstered in black linen; not the fabric you would think of for a lakehouse but I thought they would have to do double duty as extra seating when entertaining a crowd so they may as well be comfortable.
 And what else is Scotchguard for?

 The World’s Best Fish Stew